U.S. trade chief defends Pacific trade deal auto rules

-WASHINGTON U.S. Trade Representative Michael Froman defended rules governing trade in autos as part of the Trans-Pacific Partnership (TPP) and warned that trying to renegotiate parts of the deal could unravel the whole thing.
+WASHINGTON U.S. Trade Representative Michael Froman defended rules governing trade in autos as part of a Pacific trade pact and warned that trying to renegotiate parts of the deal could unravel the whole thing.

+The Trans-Pacific Partnership (TPP) will cut trade barriers for a dozen nations but has angered U.S. car makers and some lawmakers by stopping short of sanctions against countries that deliberately weaken their currencies.

-Froman said a separate declaration by TPP partners not to manipulate exchange rates was the first to tie currency rules to a trade pact and was "extremely meaningful," even if it falls short of the sanctions that U.S. unions, car makers such as Ford Motor Co (F.N) and some lawmakers demanded for countries that deliberately weaken their currencies to make exports cheaper.
+Froman said a separate declaration by TPP partners not to manipulate exchange rates was the first to tie currency rules to a trade deal and was "extremely meaningful."

 "When you combine that with the potential opening of the Japanese market, the elimination of the 70 percent tariffs on autos into Vietnam, the elimination of the 30 percent tariffs into Malaysia, plus the elimination of non-tariff measures that are quite extensive in Malaysia, the increased opportunity to actually export autos ... we think this is a strong outcome," he said in comments approved for release on Thursday.